reynolds-adam/reynolds-adam.github.io/_pages/about-test.md

 ------
 # Hi, I'm Adam, an aspiring data scientist...
-### I'm also a musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.
+### ...musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.

+I've always had a variety of interests.
+To put it simply, I like creating things, solving problems, and having experiences.

 ------
 ## Woodworking